mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     If true, the cluster uses Cloud Provider Snapshots for backups.
 If providerBackupEnabled and backupEnabled are false, the cluster does not use Atlas backups.

     You cannot enable cloud provider snapshots if you have an existing cluster in the project with Continuous Backups enabled.
 * `backing_provider_name` - (Optional) Cloud service provider on which the server for a multi-tenant cluster is provisioned.
+(Note: When upgrading from a multi-tenant cluster to a dedicated cluster remove this argument.)

     This setting is only valid when providerSetting.providerName is TENANT and providerSetting.instanceSizeName is M2 or M5.